Kodeclik Blog

 Python Map Function

-Python’s map function is easy to motivate.
+Python’s map function applies a function to each item in an iterable, and returns a 'mapped' iterable.
 Let us assume you have a list of numbers:

 This gives the output:

-Let us suppose you want to square each element and return a new list.
+Let us suppose you want to square each element in a list and return a new list.
 We usually do it with a for loop.

 This produces the output: